 Submissions

-The Penn Undergraduate Law Journal is now processing submissions for its sixteenth issue.
+The Penn Undergraduate Law Journal is now processing submissions for its twenty-second issue.
+We are no longer accepting submissions at this time.

 The Penn Undergraduate Law Journal is always looking to showcase the work of talented and passionate writers.
 Please read below for qualifications, requirements, and an explanation of the submission process.